williamthe5thc/Portfolio/README.md

  Future Enhancements
 🎯 In Progress
+update code so that each function is it's own file

 Enhanced project card animations for better user engagement Scroll improvements including Back to Top button